Links

 • Counter text (e.g. 5 requests)

-• Picture URL (if you turn ON the option of including picture to the card).
-Any field type of file, available for reading.
+• Picture URL (if you turn ON the option to include picture to the card).
+It can be any field type available for reading.

-Here you can organise the fields in an object card using Tabs (Sections), fields order and fields settings.
+In this section, you can organize the fields in an object card using Tabs (Sections), adjust the field order and configure fields settings.

 • Read and write

-Those options depend on your API-endpoint details.
-If there are fields available for writing, the user will se them as inputs and will be able to edit and save them:
+These options depend on the details of your API endpoint.
+If there are fields available for writing, users will see them as inputs and will be able to edit and save them.

-Remember, that you have to include ID field available both for reading and writing to make the object editable
+It's important to remember that you must include the ID field, which should be available for both reading and writing, to make the object editable.

 Actions